UHKD: A Unified Framework for Heterogeneous Knowledge Distillation via Frequency-Domain Representations: Experiment

 \subsection{Discussion}

-To better understand the role of UHKD in mitigating heterogeneous representation discrepancy, quantitative results are complemented with visual and statistical analyses of intermediate representations.
-As illustrated in Fig.~\ref{3-vis-comparison}(a), heterogeneous teacher-student pairs (Swin-T and ResNet18) exhibit substantial discrepancies in feature structures and activation distributions.
-These differences hinder effective transfer, particularly when direct spatial-domain matching is applied.
-After the application of the proposed FTM and FAM, the transformed features (Fig.~\ref{3-vis-comparison}(b)) exhibit a more compact spectral distribution, with the main energy concentrated near the center.
-This transformation reduces structural discrepancies between teacher and student features, suggesting that the frequency-domain representation functions as a normalization space that facilitates alignment across heterogeneous architectures.
+To better understand the role of UHKD in mitigating heterogeneous representation discrepancy, a visual analysis is provided.
+As shown in Fig.~\ref{3-vis-comparison}(a), heterogeneous models (Swin-T and ResNet-18) exhibit substantial differences in feature structures and activation distributions, which hinder transfer under direct spatial matching.
+After applying FTM and FAM, the transformed features in Fig.~\ref{3-vis-comparison}(b) display a more compact spectral distribution with energy concentrated near the center, reducing structural discrepancies and indicating that the frequency domain serves as a normalization space for alignment across architectures.
+Additional statistical and visual analyses are reported in Appendix~\ref{appendix:supplementary_analyses}.

-To quantify this effect, cosine similarity and Pearson correlation coefficients are calculated between teacher and student feature maps at different stages, as shown in Fig.~\ref{4-sim}.
-Before UHKD, cosine similarities remain consistently low, with values close to zero in the deep stage, indicating a pronounced representational gap.
-After the application of FTM and FAM, similarities increase significantly across all stages, with the most notable improvements observed in deeper layers where semantic abstraction is more prominent.
-A comparable trend is observed in the Pearson correlation analysis.
-The coefficients are close to zero before transformation, reflecting uncorrelated feature structures, but rise toward the upper bound after UHKD processing, signifying strong correspondence and structural coherence between teacher and student representations.

-These observations demonstrate that UHKD effectively reconciles semantic and structural differences between heterogeneous architectures.
-By leveraging global frequency-domain representations, UHKD establishes a more stable and coherent foundation for feature transfer and knowledge alignment.
+A parameter analysis comparing UHKD with OFA is presented in Table~\ref{tab:parameter-analysis}, which reports the number of extra parameters (Extra), trainable parameters during distillation (Trainable), the proportion of extra parameters (Extra Ratio), inference parameters (Inference), and the compression ratio (Comp.
+Ratio).
+UHKD employs simple components for unified alignment across heterogeneous architectures and applies downsampling technology to teacher features, thereby avoiding complex adapters and reducing the parameter demand of the FAM.
+As a result, UHKD consistently requires fewer additional parameters than OFA.
+For instance, UHKD reduces extra parameters from 28.19M to 3.12M (74.60\% to 24.53\%) in Mixer-B/16 to Swin-N, and from 16.32M to 1.59M (51.53\% to 9.39\%) in ConvNeXt-T to ResMLP-S12.
+These reductions demonstrate that alignment and effective knowledge transfer can be achieved across diverse architectures with relatively low overhead.